10 Eloqua Admin Challenges & How to Enhance Your Platform Governance

 Eloqua’s standard user interface, unfortunately, cannot accomplish a broad set of tasks, making the platform’s API an indispensable tool.
 APIs facilitate the exchange of information between various software, promote reusability as part of their core functionality, and can act as doorways to servers or databases.

-Naturally, there are many nuances to work with APIs, for which you need to learn all about given time and experience.
+Naturally, there are many nuances to working with APIs, for which you need to learn all about given time and experience.
 A good practice is to establish periods where production instance updates can be done so that if a problem occurs, there is time to resolve the situation while minimizing the impact on business.

 The Audit Log API endpoint enables initiating a request for audit log exports using the Application API.
 Eloqua’s audit log shows the changes made to different areas of Eloqua, details related to imports and exports, and how administrators are managing users and security groups.
 Administrators can review what is happening to assets, campaigns, programs, emails, landing pages, and forms.